 - maintains the pelvic muscles to be strong and elastic

 - supports vaginal lubrication helping with the elasticity and thickness of the vagina

 - helps with body temperature

-Progesterone is dependent on the three hormones follicle stimulating hormone (FSH), luteinizing hormone (LH) and oestrogen.
+Progesterone is produced in the ovary and is dependent on the hormones called follicle stimulating hormone (FSH), luteinizing hormone (LH) and oestrogen.
 Once the follicle (sac containing an egg) in the ovary releases the egg around the middle of the cycle it then starts producing progesterone.
 This hormone is released during the second half of the menstrual cycle.

 Progesterone plays a very important role, as:

 - where protein is secreted in the endometrium progesterone thickens and maintains the uterus lining so it is prepared to implant an egg and become fertile

 - it maintains pregnancy, if the egg has not been fertilised the corpus luteum dies and progesterone declines regulating the menstrual cycle.